IKATS/ikats.github.io/doc/tutorials/tuto_workflow.md

 Welcome !!
 -------------------------
-You have probably completed the installation of IKATS and launched the application ( see [installation tutorial](/doc/tutoInstall.html) otherwise).
+You have probably completed the installation of IKATS and launched the application ( see
+  <a href="https://github.com/IKATS/ikats-sandbox">installation tutorial</a> otherwise).
 Now let's connect to the interface (just type `localhost` in a browser).
 You should access this screen.

 ![Texte alternatif](/img/tuto00/DatasetSelection.png "Default screen interface")